 Ally Bank, for example, reimburses up to $10 of ATM fees per statement cycle for customers who use Allpoint ATMs.

 18. Trading fees

 Stock traders, rejoice!
-Trading recently became more affordable.
+Trading recently has become more affordable.
 Charles Schwab, E*TRADE, TD Ameritrade, Fidelity and Vanguard have announced $0 commission trades on stocks and exchange-traded funds (ETFs).